Krakow Festival Calendar

 International Summer Organ Concert Festival

-Organized by the Dzwonek Cultural Centre, this festival of organ music takes place at several churches and halls throughout the city during the warm summer months.
+Organized by the Dworek Cultural Centre, this festival of organ music takes place at several churches and halls throughout the city during the warm summer months.

 Summer Jazz Festival

 Piwnica Pod Baranami's Summer Jazz Festival was organized for the first time in 1996 during celebrations for the iconic Krakow bar's 40th anniversary.
 Witold Wnuk - founder and director of the Festival, inspired by the legendary Piotr Skrzynecki, decided that there should be every year a cycle of daily concerts during the month of July at Piwnica Pod Baranami.